ichont/ichont.github.io/_pages/about.md

   - /about.html
 ---

 I am a researcher in the field of AI.
 I am currently working at Anhui Province Key Laboratory of Digital Security, University of Science and Technology of China.
-Previously, I worked with [Prof. Guo](https://ist.dlmu.edu.cn/info/1287/6768.htm) at [TSMC](http://www.tsmclab.com) Group, conducting research in the fields of code intelligence and EDA intelligence in Daliann Maritime University.
-Besides, I had a brief study session with [Prof. Liu](https://gr.xjtu.edu.cn/web/yangliu/home_cn)(XJTU).
+Previously, I worked with [Assoc.
+Prof. Guo](https://ist.dlmu.edu.cn/info/1287/6768.htm) at [TSMC](http://www.tsmclab.com) Group, conducting research in the fields of code intelligence and EDA intelligence in Daliann Maritime University.
 Currently, my research fields include AI security, Multimodal Large Models, and AIGC.

 If you have sufficient computing resources, I look forward to collaborating with you.
 ![Research_focus](Research_focus.png)